ShantelG/test/README.md

 # test

-About me
+##About me

-My name is Shantel
+My name is Shantel and I just turnt 29 years old in August
-Today is Wednesday

-We're in September 2025 in the autumn season
-Christmas is in 3 months
+Things I like to do:
+- Reading
+- Cooking
+- Eating out